stires/the-computer-game/index.md

 ## welcome to my resource page!

-A brief overview about my PLEx Project.
+A brief overview around my plex project.

 ## Table of Contents: